-- 1.1.2.3 The calculation for the departure conditions are to be based on full tanks according to the applicable stability regulations for filling of tanks; note bunker tanks are not to be taken less than 95% full and other consumables are to be taken at 100% capacity.
-Arrival conditions are to be based on 10% of the maximum capacity of bunker, fresh water and stores. - 1.1.2.4 Where the amount and disposition consumables at any intermediate stage of the voyage are considered more severe than of those described in 1.1.2.3, calculations for such intermediate conditions are also to be submitted for approval.
+1.1.2.3 The calculation for the departure conditions are to be based on full tanks according to the applicable stability regulations for filling of tanks; note bunker tanks are not to be taken less than 95% full and other consumables are to be taken at 100% capacity.
+Arrival conditions are to be based on 10% of the maximum capacity of bunker, fresh water and stores.

-- 1.1.2.5 Ballast loading conditions involving partially filled peak and/or other ballast tanks in any departure, arrival or intermediate condition are not permitted to be used as design loading conditions where alternative filling levels would result in higher stress levels.
-The partial filling of such tanks is however permitted in service providing, for all filling levels between empty and full, the stress levels are below the stress and buckling acceptance criteria.
-For design purposes this criteria will be satisfied if the stress levels are below the stress and buckling acceptance criteria tanks full and/or empty.
-The corresponding full or empty tank conditions are to be considered as design conditions for calculation of the still water bending moment and shear force, but these do not need to comply with propeller immersion and trim requirements as specified in 1.1.2.2(a). - 1.1.2.6 In cargo loading conditions, partial filling of peak tanks is not permitted unless, for all filling levels between empty and full, the resulting stress levels are below the stress and buckling acceptance criteria.
-For design purposes this criteria will be satisfied if the stress levels are below the stress and buckling acceptance criteria for loading conditions with the appropriate tanks full and/or empty.
-The corresponding full or empty tank conditions are to be considered as design conditions for calculation of the still water bending moment and shear force, but these do not need to comply with propeller immersion and trim requirements. - 1.1.2.7 The Loading Manual is to include the design basis and operational limitations upon which the approval of the hull scantlings are based.
+- 1.1.2.4 Where the amount and disposition consumables at any intermediate stage of the voyage are considered more severe than of those described in 1.1.2.3, calculations for such intermediate conditions are also to be submitted for approval. - 1.1.2.5 Ballast loading conditions involving partially filled peak and/or other ballast tanks in any departure, arrival or intermediate condition are not permitted to be used as design loading conditions unless, for all filling levels between empty and full, the resulting stress levels are within the stress and buckling acceptance criteria.
+For design purposes this criteria will be satisfied if the stress levels are within the stress and buckling acceptance criteria for loading conditions with the appropriate tanks full, empty and partially filled at intended level in any departure, arrival or intermediate condition.
+The corresponding full, empty and partially filled tank conditions are to be considered as design conditions for calculation of the still water bending moment and shear force, but these do not need to comply with propeller immersion and trim requirements as specified in 1.1.2.2(a).
+Where multiple ballast tanks are intended to be partially filled, all combinations of full, empty or partially filled at intended levels for those tanks are to be investigated.
+These requirements are not applicable to ballast water exchange using the sequential method.
+(RCN 2, effective from 1 July 2008)

+1.1.2.6 In cargo loading conditions, the requirements for partially filled ballast tanks as specified in 1.1.2.5 are applicable to the peak ballast tanks only.

+- 1.1.2.7 The Loading Manual is to include the design basis and operational limitations upon which the approval of the hull scantlings are based.
 The information listed in Table 8.1.1 is to be included in the Loading Manual. - 1.1.2.8 The approval of the hull scantlings is based on the rule defined loading patterns and the loading conditions given in the Loading Manual.

-Table 8.1.1 Design Parameters Parameter Permissible limits of still water bending moments (seagoing operation and harbour/sheltered water operation) Permissible limits of still water shear forces (seagoing operation and harbour/sheltered water operation) Scantling draught, T {sc} Design minimum ballast draught at midships, T {bal} Design slamming draught forward with forward double bottom ballast tanks filled, $T{FP-full}$ Design slamming draught forward with forward double bottom ballast tanks empty, T{FP-mt} Maximum allowable cargo density Maximum cargo density in any loading condition in Loading Manual Description of the ballast exchange operations including any limitations Design speed
+Table 8.1.1 Design Parameters

+Parameter

+Permissible limits of still water bending moments (seagoing operation and harbour/sheltered water operation)

+Permissible limits of still water shear forces (seagoing operation and harbour/sheltered water operation)

+Scantling draught, $T{sc}$

+Design minimum ballast draught at midships, Tbal

+Design slamming draught forward with forward double bottom ballast tanks filled, $T{\mathit{FP-full}}$

+Design slamming draught forward with forward double bottom ballast tanks empty, $T{FP-mt}$

+Maximum allowable cargo density

+Maximum cargo density in any loading condition in Loading Manual

+Description of the ballast exchange operations including any limitations

+Design speed